Dario-Lloshi-Development-LLC/NurMakkah/docs/BUILD_SYSTEM_OPTIMIZATION_GUIDE.md

 ## Overview

-This guide provides a comprehensive overview of the optimizations applied to the `hajj-app` project's build system, as well as guidance on potential migration to Bazel for improved performance and scalability.
+This guide provides a comprehensive overview of the optimizations applied to the `nur_makkah-app` project's build system, as well as guidance on potential migration to Bazel for improved performance and scalability.

 ## Part 1: Gradle Build Optimizations

-The `hajj-app` project has been optimized to leverage Gradle's built-in performance features.
+The `nur_makkah-app` project has been optimized to leverage Gradle's built-in performance features.
 The following optimizations have been implemented:

 ### 1.1 Gradle Properties Optimization